corner graphic

 Floral Emblem - The Golden Penda Cairns City Council, Queensland

-Xanthostemon chrysanthus Association of Societies for Growing Australian Plants
+Xanthostemon chrysanthus Australian Native Plants Society (Australia)

 Xanthostemon chrysanthus The Taxonomy Research & Information Network